-The days of conducting business with information stored locally in files on your computer are disappearing rapidly.
+Conducting business using information only stored locally in files on your computer is declining.
 The trend is for users to access mission-critical information by connecting to the network and downloading the information or by using a network-enabled application.
 Users depend upon shared access to common secured storage, web-based applications, and even cloud-based services.
 Users may start their day at home, in the office, or from a coffee shop, expecting to log on to applications that they need in order to conduct business, update their calendar, or check email-all important tasks that support your business.
 Connecting to the network to do your work has become as fundamental as turning on a light switch to see your desk; it's expected to work.
 Taken a step further, the network becomes a means to continue to function whether you are at your desk, roaming over wireless LAN within the facility, or working at a remote site, and you still have the same access to your applications and information.